knative/docs/docs/help/contributor/creating-blog-posts.md

 Anyone can write a blog post and submit it for review.
 Commercial content is not allowed.
 Please refer to the [blog guidelines](#blog-guidelines) for more guidance.

-To submit a blog post, follow the steps below.
+To submit a blog post:

 1. [Sign the Contributor License Agreements](https://github.com/knative/community/blob/main/CONTRIBUTING.md#contributor-license-agreements) if you have not yet done so.
 1. Familiarize yourself with the Markdown format for existing blog posts in the [docs repository](https://github.com/knative/docs/tree/main/blog).
 Blog posts are categorized into different directories.
 You can explore the directories to find examples.